udhos/sqs-to-sns/README.md

 # Features

-* It is a cloud-native tool designed to run on Kubernetes, but can be also deployed as a standalone daemon.
+* It is a cloud-native tool designed to run on Kubernetes with automatic elastic escalability.
+But can also be deployed as a standalone daemon.
 * Deployment is easy and flexible since it is provided as a static binary and as docker image.
-* It is resilient against loss of message by taking advantage of SQS features.
+* It is resilient against loss of messages by taking advantage of SQS features, providing at-least-once delivery guarantee.
 It does not use or depend on any other persistent storage.
 * The configuration file is declarative and can specify multiple queue-to-topic mappings in YAML format.
 * Messages can be moved both across different aws regions and across distinct aws accounts.
 * Standard aws credentials are supported, including static iam users, EC2 instance profiles and iam roles.